Advancing Accessibility in Ontario framework

 Overview

-Advancing Accessibility in Ontario is a cross-government framework that is helping identify, remove and prevent barriers for more than 2.6 million people across the province who have a disability.
+Advancing Accessibility in Ontario is a cross-government framework that is helping identify, remove and prevent barriers for the estimated 28% of Ontarians, or 3.8 million people, over the age of 15 years old who have a least one disability

 Launched in 2020, the framework incorporates recommendations made by the Honourable David C. Onley in the third legislative review of the Accessibility for Ontarians with Disabilities Act, 2005 (AODA), as well as input from key partners, organizations and people with disabilities.